sxzhang25/product-manifold-learning/README.md

 ## Reproducing figures

-To reproduce the figures in the paper, first make sure that the datasets are generated:
+To reproduce the figures in the paper, simply run the script `./reproduce_results.sh`.

+Alternatively, you can perform the following steps.

+First, generate the data:

 ```
 python generate_data.py \